-As reported by Westword, the Infant Risk Center will be working with Dr. Thomas Hale, the co-author of Medications and Mother’s Milk, a top medical reference guide that provides information on how all over the counter and prescription medications affect nursing mothers and their babies.
+As reported by Westword, the Infant Risk Center will be working with Dr. Thomas Hale, the co- Medications and Mother’s Milk, a top medical reference guide that provides information on how all over the counter and prescription medications affect nursing mothers and their babies.

 Though the study will be conducted in Denver, Hale is an out of towner.
 He has conducted no prior research in cannabis, allowing him to stay objective while conducting the research.
 To design the study, however, Hale and his team reached out to several local organizations, including The Stone Dispensary.

 Hale himself is enthusiastic about the study, which is sorely needed.
 He tells Westword,

 Right now, the current estimates are that somewhere between 10 to 15 percent of mothers use marijuana while they’re pregnant, so we know they’re probably going to use it while they’re breastfeeding….
 We just need to know with some good hard data if there are risks to the baby.

 Research has shown that THC can be passed along to an infant via breast milk, though the rate of transfer and the overall implication that this may have on a baby is unknown.